m16u3lll/MiguelJaramillo.github.io/README.md

 ## Budget (Summary)

 The project relies on resources and computational infrastructure provided by the **QuanTIC Research Group** and **CIBioFi**, Universidad del Valle.
-The total estimated budget amounts to approximately **22.7 million COP**, covering computing time and supervision hours.

 ---